oriolus98/oriolus98/README.md

 👨‍💻  I'm an AI Engineer and Data Scientist with a background in Applied Physics.
 I'm focused on applying  cutting-edge AI and data-driven solutions to address climate and sustainability challenges.

 My recent work involves time series analysis and computer vision technologies for resource management, including water supply and waste management.
-I'm also passionate about causal inference and exploring complex systems.
+I'm also interested in causal inference and exploring complex systems.

 ## 💼 Experience